 C&IS and Wealth Management results are presented to promote a greater understanding of their financial performance.
 The information, presented on an internal management-reporting basis, is derived from internal accounting systems that support Northern Trust's strategic objectives and management structure.
 Management has developed accounting systems to allocate revenue and expense related to each segment.
 These systems incorporate processes for allocating assets, liabilities and equity, and the applicable interest income and expense.
 Equity is allocated to the reporting segments based on a variety of factors including, but not limited to, risk, regulatory considerations, and internal metrics.
 Allocations of capital and certain corporate expense may not be representative of levels that would be required if the segments were independent entities.
-The accounting Policies," to the consolidated financial statements provided in Item 8, "Financial Statements and Supplementary Data."
+The accounting policies used for management reporting are consistent with those described in Note 1, "Summary of Significant Accounting Policies," to the consolidated financial statements provided in Item 8, "Financial Statements and Supplementary Data."
 Transfers of income and expense items are recorded at cost; there is no consolidated profit or loss on sales or transfers between reporting segments.
 Northern Trust's presentations are not necessarily consistent with similar information for other financial institutions.